ir-engine/ir-engine/packages/ops/xr3ngine/README.md

 [***In Progress***] This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the AWS EKS.

-It also optionally packages following which are required for xr3ngine platform:
+It also optionally packages following which are required for xrengine platform:

 | Repository | Name | Version |
 |------------|------|---------|